1. Previous: Chapter 1

 fun circumference(radius: Double) = 2 * pi * radius

-Kotlin programmers will often use type inference for simple functions like this one.
+Kotlin programmers often use type inference for simple functions like this one.
+By the end of this chapter, we’ll see some more complex functions where we will have to specify the return type explicitly.

 And now that we’ve created our function, it’s time to use it!